Chinese ships enter Japanese waters for the first time under new coastguard law | ExBulletin

 Chinese ships enter Japanese waters for the first time under new coastguard law

-NAHA, Japan (Kyodo) – Chinese Coast Guard vessels entered Japanese territorial waters near the Senkaku Islands claimed by China on Saturday for the first time since its new coast guard law took effect this this month, Japanese officials said.
+Chinese Coast Guard vessels entered Japanese territorial waters near the Senkaku Islands claimed by China on Saturday for the first time since its new coast guard law took effect this month, officials said.
+Japanese.

+Two Chinese Coast Guard vessels entered Japanese waters near the uninhabited islands around 4:45 a.m. and stayed there until around 1:15 p.m., according to the Japanese Coast Guard.

 The law, which came into force on Monday, explicitly allows the Chinese coast guard to use weapons against foreign ships Beijing considers entering its waters illegally.